Journalist suspensions widen rift between Twitter and media

 Several of the reporters suspended Thursday night had been writing about the new policy and Musk's rationale for imposing it, which involved his allegations about a stalking incident he said affected his family Tuesday night in Los Angeles.

-The official account for Mastodon, a decentralized social network billed as an alternative to Twitter, was also banned.
+The official Twitter account for Mastodon, a decentralized alternative social network where many Twitter users are fleeing, was also banned.
 The reason was unclear, though it had tweeted about the jet-tracking account.
+Twitter also began preventing users from posting links to Mastodon accounts, in some cases flagging them as potential malware.

+“This is of course a bald-faced lie,” cybersecurity journalist Brian Krebs posted.

+Explaining the reporter bans, Musk tweeted, “Same doxxing rules apply to ‘journalists’ as to everyone else."

 The Washington Post’s executive editor, Sally Buzbee, said technology reporter Drew Harwell “was banished without warning, process or explanation” following the publication of accurate reporting about Musk.